A Scientific Cross-Cultural & Cross-Religious Approach to Awakening and Fundamental Wellbeing

 2. That just knowing some, or even many, of the best methods isn’t enough.
 You have to find the ones that work best for you, right now.
 Remember that methods are created by people, and you’re a person!
 So, you can feel comfortable that it’s okay to modify any of them, combine them with others, and so on so to try to get them to be maximally effective for you.

 3. We talked about the fact that methods that work well for you now will most likely stop working at some point.
 At first, they are in sync with you which is what allows them to work.
-Then, they change you and are no longer in matched up to the “new you.”
+Then, they change you and are no longer matched up to the “new you.”
 At that point, you need to find a new one that fits who you are now.

 4. We also talked about how methods can stop working for a bit, but not be totally out of sync with you, and how to figure out whether or not that has happened.
 And, we discussed that you need to move on when a method stops working for you.